3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 When should you ask your doctor for help?

 Sore nipples are a common phenomenon for many women throughout their lives.
-Whether you're menstruating, pregnant or post-partum, there are many reasons why you may experience nipple pain.
-Be sure to monitor your body and watch for any signs of infection or underlying problems.
+Whether you're menstruating, pregnant or post-partum, there are many reasons why you may experience sore nipples.
+Make sure you keep an eye on your body and look out for any signs of infection or underlying problems.
 You should consult your doctor if you notice any of the following signs:

 • Cracks, discomfort or pain do not disappear after one or two weeks.